Useful information for Georgia

 There are 3 international airports in Georgia:

-There are direct fly from many cities from around the world to Tbilisi International Airport (TBS), which is situated from 18km from the city center of Tbilisi, capital of Georgia.
-Different air companies fly to Georgia from the different destination around the world:
+There are direct flights from many cities from around the world to Tbilisi International Airport (TBS), which is situated 18km away from the city center of Tbilisi, capital of Georgia.
+Different air companies fly to Georgia from many destinations around the world:

 Georgian Airways from: Amsterdam, Paris, Tel Aviv, Vienna, Yerevan